mikecamara/adversarial-machine-learning-attacks/thesis-plan/README.md

 >* Much broader classification and categorization stage
 >* It is not time-consuming task
 * **Synthesis**
->* Include no-depth analysis techiniques, e.g, toatl and summaries
+>* Include no-depth analysis techniques, e.g, total and summaries
 * **Dissemination of the results**
->* May be more limited, the aim is to influence the future of the research in a specific topic
+>* Maybe more limited, the aim is to influence the future of the research on a specific topic

 <br>